trim

 characters

-You can also specify the characters you want to strip, by means of the characters parameter.
-Simply list all characters that you want to be stripped.
+The list of all the characters that need to be stripped.
 With .. you can specify a range of characters.

 Character | ASCII | Description |